hanami/mailer/README.md

 ```

 All those global configurations can be overwritten at a finer grained level:
-mailers.
-Each mailer has its own copy of the global configuration, so
+`mailers`.
+Each `mailer` has its own copy of the global configuration, so
 that changes are inherited from the top to the bottom, but not bubbled up in the
 opposite direction.